EmanuelBender/GoogleSheet_Inventory_System/README.md

 allows adaptation for various applications beyond this scope.<br>
 <br>
 Feel free to customize and explore how this project can best serve your organizational needs. <br>
-The intention is to provide a hassle-free and adaptable solution for efficient project management.
+The intention is to provide a hassle-free and adaptable solution for efficient inventory management.
 </p>
 <br>
 <p align="center">